+'''

+public

-public LTPhysicalMemory(PhysicalMemoryFilter type, long size)
+LTPhysicalMemory(PhysicalMemoryFilter type, long size)

+'''

-type An instance of a physical memory filter that defines the the required characteristics of the physical memory and the required characteristics of the virtual memory it is to mapped to.
+type An instance of a physical memory filter that defines the required characteristics of the physical memory and the required characteristics of the virtual memory it is to mapped to.

+IllegalArgumentException when size is less than zero.
 OutOfMemoryError when there is insufficient memory for the LTPhysicalMemory object or for the backing memory.